secretstartups/handbook/sales/field-operations/customer-success-operations/gainsight/index.html.md

 ### Page Layouts
 C360 page layouts allow us to hide or display different C360 views to users in Gainsight.
 We currently have three main page layouts:
-- Default Layout: The default layout for CSMs and non-SALs.
+- Default Layout: The default layout for CSMs and non-SAEs.
 The CSM field is displayed but not editable.
 - CSM Edit Layout: An exact copy of the default layout except the CSM field is editable.
    - This is assigned to users where the `CSM Edit?` field on the User object = Yes
-- Account planning: Layout specifically for Sales/SALs for account planning.
+- Account planning: Layout specifically for Sales/SAEs for account planning.
    - This is assigned to users where the `Page Layout` field on the User object = Account Planning

 ## Data permissions